 The Clean Air Act Amendments Title IV established a regulatory program, known as the Acid Rain Program, to address the effects of acid rain and impose restrictions on sulfur dioxide ("SO2") and nitrogen oxides ("NOx") emissions.
 Acid Rain Permits have been issued for the following facilities: GGS, Sheldon, Canaday Station and Beatrice Power Station.
 The Acid Rain Permits allow for the discharge of SO2 at each facility pursuant to an allowance system.
-The District expects to have sufficient allowances for its generating facilities through 2023, but may be required to purchase additional allowances in the future.
+Based on current generation projections through 2024, the District expects to have sufficient Acid Rain allowances to cover affected facilities through 2024, but may be required to purchase additional allowances in the future.